OrestTa/repporter/README.md

 # Repporter

-Reporter lets you verifiably port your web2 social reputation to web3 by proving onchain that you control a web2 identity.
-Repporter creates onchain attestations that map OAuth identities and a wallet address.
-A user is required to login and sign a message.
-The message is then stored in the repporter contract.
-The user receives a receipt that proves that repporter attested the mapping.
-The attestation can be externally verified by auditing the open source frontend code of the attestation and comparing the
+Repporter lets you verifiably port your web2 social reputation to web3 by proving onchain that you control a web2 identity.
+Repporter creates onchain attestations that map OAuth identities and a wallet address for you or anyone else to view.
+Here's how it works:

+1. A user visits the Repporter dApp, hosted e.g. at https://repporter.netlify.app .
+2. In order to port their reputation, the user is required to login using a web2 platform AND also sign a message using their web3 wallet.
+3. Repporter verifies the web2 login and the web3 identity, and proceeds to store this attested mapping onchain.
+4. The user receives a receipt that shows that Repporter attested the mapping.
+5. Any user can now view the web2 identity of a given web3 address.

+Bonus: The attestation can be externally verified by auditing the open source frontend code of the attestation.

-The main advantage of repporter is it's simple and lightweight implementation.
+The main advantage of Repporter is it's simple and lightweight implementation.
 All that is needed to verify whether the same entity controls the two identities is a transaction hash.
-This hash proves that the repporter smart contract has signed a message that maps the two identities.
+This hash proves that the Repporter smart contract has signed a message that maps the two identities.
 The mapping mechanism relies on an open-source frontend that can be audited and verified and standard firebase functionalities.
 Whilst this requires some trust, it is minimised through open-sourcing and a frontend-heavy implementation.
 The trust that is needed is that the Repporter backend correctly verifies the OAuth token.

+Why care about UX?

 # Use Cases